MichaelKuby/DataEngChallenge-Batch-PySpark/readme.md

 ### Storage Format

-The resulting tables are stored in CSV format.
-This choice is based on the small size of the individual tables and the simplicity and portability of the CSV format.
-CSV is human-readable, easy to share, and works well for lightweight data processing.
-However, for larger datasets, more advanced storage formats like Parquet or a relational database would be considered to enhance performance and schema enforcement.
+The resulting tables are stored in Parquet format.
+This choice is based on Parquet’s ability to efficiently store data in a columnar format, providing better compression and faster read times compared to CSV, especially for analytical workloads.
+Parquet supports schema enforcement, making it a robust choice for data consistency and complex data structures, such as nested fields and arrays.
+This format is optimized for distributed data processing systems like Apache Spark, providing significant performance advantages over row-based formats like CSV.

 ### Optimization Approaches

 If the data volume increases significantly, the following optimizations would be considered:

-- **Partitioning**: Increase parallelism by re-partitioning data during transformations and reads.
+- **Partitioning**: Increase parallelism by partitioning the data based on relevant columns during transformations and reads, which can improve query performance.
 - **Caching Intermediate Results**: Cache frequently used DataFrames to reduce re-computation overhead.
-- **Efficient Data Formats**: Switch to more optimized formats like Parquet or ORC.
+- **Efficient Data Formats**: Continue to leverage optimized formats like Parquet or explore alternatives such as ORC for improved compression and query performance based on the use case.
 - **Distributed Processing**: Leverage Spark's distributed processing capabilities for better scalability.
 - **Pipeline Parallelization**: Break down the pipeline into smaller, independent tasks for parallel execution.